 - Best for people with prediabetes: The Everything Easy Pre-Diabetes Cookbook

 Just because you have diabetes (or a family member does) doesn’t mean you have to eat bland foods.
-As this slideshow highlighting new cookbooks shows, it’s possible to prepare healthy and eat delicious meals that keep blood glucose levels in a safe range.
+It’s possible to prepare healthy and delicious meals that keep blood glucose levels in a safe range.

 By Robin Ellis